gjbex/training-material/README.md

     Sample SQLcovers the basics of querying relational databases
 * `Debugging`: slides used for an info session on debugging tools and techniques, as well as sample code.
-* `Fortran`: sample Fortran code intended to illustrate Fortran 95, 2003, and 2008 features.
-This material is developed in preparation of a tutorial on modern Fortran features.
+* `Fortran`: presentation on "Modern Fortran" as well sample code intended to illustrate Fortran 95, 2003, and 2008 features.
 * `Java`: sample code mostly for demonstration purposes.
 * `LinuxTools`: some illustrations of using Linux tools such as the `M4` macro processor, make files and autotools, as well as slides on